openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage_backup_disks.rst

 To back up a volume, you must create a snapshot of it.
 An LVM snapshot is the exact copy of a logical volume, which contains data in a frozen state.
-This prevents data corruption, because data cannot be manipulated during the volume creation process.
+This prevents data corruption because data cannot be manipulated during the volume creation process.
 Remember that the volumes created through a :command:`nova volume-create` command exist in an LVM logical volume.

-You must also make sure that the operating system is not using the volume, and that all data has been flushed on the guest file systems.
+You must also make sure that the operating system is not using the volume and that all data has been flushed on the guest file systems.
 This usually means that those file systems have to be unmounted during the snapshot creation.
 They can be mounted again as soon as the logical volume snapshot has been created.

-Before you create the snapshot, you must have enough space to save it.
+Before you create the snapshot you must have enough space to save it.
 As a precaution, you should have at least twice as much space as the potential snapshot size.
 If insufficient space is available, the snapshot might become corrupted.

-For this example, assume that a 100 GB volume named ``volume-00000001`` was created for an instance while only 4 GB are used.
+For this example assume that a 100 GB volume named ``volume-00000001`` was created for an instance while only 4 GB are used.
 This example uses these commands to back up only those 4 GB: